 When you keep a wound from bleeding out, clean out unwanted debris and bacteria, apply pressure, and add the go-to ointments, faster recovery is bound to occur, which is an optimal outcome for your patient.
 Quick thinking can prevent not only further damage, but also future scaring (if applicable).
 If the patient is stable but in pain, the individual administering first aid can provide an over the counter drug such as Tylenol or Ibuprofen.
 However, it is always important to talk with the individual to ensure that they don’t have any allergies, Lastly it is important to never administer pain medication that may cause further harm (i.e. blood thinning pain relief to someone with a bleeding injury).

-At Blue Guard we offer first aid training courses crafted to meet your needs, including: Wilderness First Aid, Level 2 International Award in Emergency First Aid, Level 2 International Award in Pediatric First Aid, and Level 3 International Award in First Aid.
+At Blueguard we offer first aid training courses crafted to meet your needs, including: Wilderness First Aid, Level 2 International Award in Emergency First Aid, Emergency Pediatric First Aid Course, and Advanced First Aid At Work.

 Co-Founder & Managing Director